Supernatural Role Playing Game: History

 The rights to the license were acquired in the spring of 2007 by Margaret Weis Productions, Ltd (MWP).
 It was also around this time that New York Times best-selling author Margaret Weis announced the license to Dragonlance was not renewed so the company could focus on the Supernatural RPG as well as their work on the Battlestar Galactica RPG.
-The Supernatural Role Playing Game was one of the three new Cortex media games published by Margaret Weis Productions, one each year between 2007-2009, after the Battlestar Galactica Role Playing Game (2007) and the Demon Hunters Role Playing Game (2008).
+The Supernatural Role Playing Game was one of three new Cortex media games published by Margaret Weis Productions, one each year between 2007-2009, after the Battlestar Galactica Role Playing Game (2007) and the Demon Hunters Role Playing Game (2008).
 It was finally released in August 2009.

-Early indications by Jamie Chambers place the first official event to be at Gen Con 2007 in Indianapolis, Indiana.
-This will include "two adventures that will allow players to experience the Supernatural Role Playing Game for the first time outside of our internal playtesting and development."
+Early indications by Jamie Chambers place the first official event to be at Gen Con 2007 in Indianapolis, Indiana, which was said to include "two adventures that will allow players to experience the Supernatural Role Playing Game for the first time outside of our internal playtesting and development."

-The reception was indifferent, with Flames Rising declaring "If you are already a fan of the Supernatural TV show and want to play out the kind of adventures that happen to its protagonists, this book will come as a real treat.
+The reception was mixed, with Flames Rising declaring "If you are already a fan of the Supernatural TV show and want to play out the kind of adventures that happen to its protagonists, this book will come as a real treat.
 If you don’t know the show or are just looking for a game in which present-day heroes deal with supernatural menaces, this probably is not the game for you."
-Douglas Schules, writing for Transformative Works and Cultures concluded: "[The] Supernatural Role Playing Game doesn't contribute anything too novel to the genre of RPGs. ...
+Douglas Schules, writing for Transformative Works and Cultures concluded: "[The] Supernatural Role Playing Game doesn't contribute anything too novel to the genre of RPGs....
 Even the incorporation of the television show's characters, monsters, and plots into the text as potential a campaign suggestions parallels industry practice, but this does not diminish the potential of players and game masters to appropriate the show and make it their own."